 - Advise you of your rights

 - Talk to you about what you should expect as you move through the criminal trial process

 - Work to negotiate a plea bargain on your behalf

 - Make sure that your rights aren’t violated during the entire process

 What can you do if you believe the attorney who has been appointed to your case is not competent?

 It’s usually best to try to choose your own attorney.
 While attorneys are all held to the same standards, the reality is that some are better than others.

 In the case that an attorney’s incompetence directly affects the results in court, you can ask for a conviction to be overturned.
-It’s smart to reach out to an attorney you trust if you believe that council that has been appointed to you is not doing a good job, so you can get the representation that you deserve and that you know is representing your best interests.
+It’s smart to reach out to an attorney you trust if you believe the counsel that has been appointed to you is not doing a good job, so you can get the defense you deserve and have someone you trust representing your best interests.